rlaisqls/blog/src/content/docs/TIL/데브옵스 DevOps/IaC/Understanding Ansible, Terraform, Puppet, Chef, and Salt.md

 ---
-title: 'Understanding Ansible, Terraform, Puppet, Chef, and Salt'
+title: Understanding Ansible, Terraform, Puppet, Chef, and Salt
-lastUpdated: '2024-03-02'
+lastUpdated: 2024-03-02T21:22:36
 ---

 Choosing the automation solution that works best for your organization is no easy task.
 There’s not a single "right" approach—you can automate your enterprise in multiple ways.
 Indeed, many IT organizations today use more than one automation tool, and a major consideration is how well they work together to achieve business goals.